Jana Kramer

-Jana Rae Kramer (born December 2, 1983) is an American country music singer and actress.
+Jana Rae Kramer (born December 2, 1983) is an American actress and country singer.
 She is known for her role as Alex Dupre on the television series One Tree Hill.

 Kramer began her musical career in 2012 and has released two albums: Jana Kramer (2012) and Thirty One (2015).
 The albums produced seven charted singles on Hot Country Songs and Country Airplay, including the top 10 hits "Why Ya Wanna" and "I Got the Boy".
 She competed on season 23 of Dancing with the Stars, finishing in fourth place.

 Early life

-Kramer was born in Rochester Hills, Michigan, to Nora and Martin Kramer, who is of German descent.
-Kramer attended Rochester Adams High School.
+Jana Rae Kramer was born on December 2, 1983, in Rochester Hills, Michigan to Nora and Martin Kramer, who are of German descent.
+She has an elder brother, Steve, who is a sergeant at the Oakland County Sheriff's Office.
 She speaks some German.
-She has an older brother, Steve, who is a sergeant at the Oakland County Sheriff's Office.
-She lived in Dearborn, Michigan, for some time after her parents divorced.
-She moved to California when she was 18 for two years, then moved to Tennessee.
+Kramer lived in Dearborn for some time after her parents divorced.
+She attended Rochester Adams High School, where she graduated in 2002.
+Kramer subsequently moved to Los Angeles to pursue an acting career.
+She later moved to Nashville, Tennessee.

 Career

 2002–2011: Acting career and record deal

 In 2002, Kramer made her acting debut in the low-budget independent horror film Dead/Undead.
-The following year Kramer guest appeared on All My Children, which marked Kramer's television debut.
+The following year she guest appeared on All My Children, which marked her television debut.
 Kramer has since continued to appear in a number of television shows such as CSI: Crime Scene Investigation, Grey's Anatomy, Private Practice and CSI: NY.
 She has also had small supporting roles in films such as Return of the Living Dead: Necropolis, Click, Prom Night, Heart of the Country, and Country Crush.
 She was also in Spring Breakdown.

 In 2007, Kramer appeared in a recurring role on the NBC sports drama television series Friday Night Lights.
 She played the role of Noelle Davenport in the series' second season.
 In 2008, Kramer appeared in The CW teen drama series 90210, a reboot of the 1990s teen drama television series Beverly Hills 90210.
-Kramer played the role of high school student Portia Ranson and made her debut in the first season's second episode "The Jet Set".
+She played the role of high school student Portia Ranson and made her debut in the first season's second episode "The Jet Set".
 Her role went on for six episodes and Kramer made her final appearance in "The Party's Over", which aired May 5, 2009.
 In 2009, Kramer appeared on the HBO dramedy television series Entourage.
-Kramer played the role of a sorority girl who seduces the character Turtle (Jerry Ferrara), and appeared in four episodes.
+She played the role of a sorority girl who seduces the character Turtle (Jerry Ferrara), and appeared in four episodes.